 on their faces and worship Christ who lives forever and ever, marking the

-morning star, saying that His face shone like the sun, but He must by virtue
+morning star, the description once given to Satan (Isaiah 14-12).
+It says that His face shone like the sun, but He must by virtue

-of the creator be brighter than all the stars in every galaxy combined;
+of the Creator be brighter than all the stars in every galaxy;

 otherwise, how could He have created something greater than Himself?
-This is
+The Bible

 (248e) Priorities